groovy-tutorial/groovy-tutorial/manuscript/08/08_03_PropertiesFields.md

     def astrid = new Person(name: 'Astrid Smithson', email: 'astrid@example.com')

 T> ## This looks like a method call
 T> You're absolutely correct - `new Person()` calls a special type of method called a constructor.
-We'll cover these in the next chapter: [Constructors](#chconstructors).
+We'll cover these in the [Constructors](#chconstructors) chapter.
 For now, know that Groovy provides this method for you.

 ### Viewing an object's properties/fields
 If you try to use `println` to display the details for `astrid` you'll get something like `Person@46423706`.
 It's not very useful - just the type of the Object and an identifier.
 If you want to find out the field values, call the `dump` method that all objects inherit from `Object`: